finesoft/corant/README.md

 # 6. corant-context
    Container and context processing module, providing some convenient context processing classes.
 # 7. corant-suites
     Integration project.
-Thie project includes many subprojects that integrate JEE or other open source components to make integration and development easier.
-Currently we have supported specifications such as JTA/JPA/JMS/JNDI/JAXRS/SERVLET/MICROPROFILES ,etc., supported components or  frameworks are ElasticSearch/Mongodb/Redis/Undertow, etc., and also provide some common development practices such as DDD, DynamicSQL/NoSQL query framework, etc.
+This project includes many subprojects that integrate JEE or other open source components to make integration and development easier.
+Currently we have supported specifications such as JTA/JPA/JMS/JNDI/JAXRS/SERVLET/JCACHE/MICROPROFILES ,etc., supported components or  frameworks include ElasticSearch/Mongodb/Redis/Undertow, etc., and also provide some common development practices such as DDD, Dynamic SQL/NoSQL query framework, etc.